 American Wind Energy Association CEO Tom Kiernan said in a statement: “The President-elect and his team have laid out an ambitious, comprehensive approach to energy policy that recognises renewable energy’s ability to grow America’s economy and create a cleaner environment, while keeping electricity costs low and combating the threat of climate change.

 “The US wind sector and its growing workforce of over 120,000 Americans stand ready to help put that plan into action.”
-Luca Zerbini, Peak Point Partners co-founder and managing partner of Amcor, a venture capital fund focused on technology and sustainability, emphasises the impact that the change of administration can have on climate change and energy in a global sense.
+Luca A. Zerbini, co-founder and managing partner at venture capital company Peak Point Partners, emphasises the impact that the change of administration can have on climate change and energy in a global sense.

 He says: “The entire world needed the US to bring back the ethical and technological leadership to win the race on climate change.
 The Biden plan is clearly well supported, well-financed, and would bring the US and the world back on track to deliver the results we need collectively.”